 - Branding dead ends

-But in your initial approach to conversations with med tech employees, know that most of their conversations are like walking a tightrope: marketing is always a balance between what you’d like to say and what you can say given the published studies.
-Agencies with more consumer experience can find this deadening.
-But resisting the pinioning and the straight-jacket—in your own way—is one of the ways your team can add value.
+Resisting the pinioning and the straight-jacket—in your own way—is one of the ways your team can add value.
 It’s just got to be believable.
-And it becomes more believable when you ask for and expect the list of approved claims before starting work on your pitch.
-Since every claim must have a valid reference, basing your creative on the right foundation can make the difference between making the final cut and being dismissed as not up to snuff.
+And it becomes more believable when you insist on the list of approved claims before starting work on your pitch.
+Since every claim must have a valid reference, basing your creative deliverable on the right foundation can make the difference between making the final cut and being dismissed as not up to snuff.